mpatacchiola/contextual-squeeze-and-excitation/README.md

 Usage
 -----

-**Note**: we have included a pretrained model in the `/checkpoints` folder, EfficientNetB0 with CaSE blocks (reduction 64, min-clip 16), which is the same reported in the paper.
+**Note**: we have included a pretrained model in `./checkpoints/UpperCaSE_CaSE64_min16_EfficientNetB0.dat`.
+This is a pretrained EfficientNetB0 with CaSE blocks (reduction 64, min-clip 16), which is the same reported in the paper.
 This can be directly used for evaluation on MetaDataset and VTAB without the need for meta-training.

 1. MetaDataset requires the following command to be run before every simulation: